Introducing the ForrestBrown R&D dictionary

 B is for: base \ beys \

 Tax definition – 1.
 A base cost is used in capital gains tax legislation to denote the cost of an asset to an owner.
+2. Baseline – Whether you have carried out R&D for tax purposes is defined by reference to the existing technological baseline.

 R&D definition – 1.
 A substance that can accept a hydrogen ion (H+) from another substance.
 A chemical can accept a proton if it has a negative charge, or if the molecule has an electronegative atom like oxygen, nitrogen, or chlorine that is rich in electrons.
 Like acids, some bases are strong and others are weak.